-The Simons Observatory (SO) is an $80 million dollar project supported by the Simons Foundation, the Heising-Simons Foundation, and member organizations, dedicated to understanding how the universe originated and evolved over the past 13.8 billion years.
-The SO project began in 2016 and is comprised of the design and deployment of four special-purpose telescopes, a high-altitude site, and cryogenic detectors.
+The Simons Observatory (SO) is an $109 million dollar project supported by the Simons Foundation, the Heising-Simons Foundation, and member organizations, dedicated to understanding how the universe originated and evolved over the past 13.8 billion years.
+The SO project began in 2016 and is constructing and deploying four special-purpose telescopes, a high-altitude site, and cryogenic detectors.
 The SO will collect a comprehensive range of data spanning angular scales from one arcminute to nearly 70% of the sky visible from its site in the Atacama Desert of northern Chile, at an altitude of 5200 meters (17,200 feet) above sea level.
-The Simons Observatory is comprised of over 40 institutions world-wide with over 300 participating members, representing scientific/academic/educational personnel, engineers, managers, and other parties.
-Upon completion, SO will be the largest, most ambitious observatory of its kind designed to probe the composition and evolution of the entire universe.
-The Simons Observatory Project Office at UC San Diego is responsible for the construction and operation of the Simons Observatory.
-The Simons Observatory is currently completing its civil construction phase and will be installing the site utility systems in late 2021 and early 2022.
-Telescopes and Instruments will be installed in 2021-2023.